lutris/lutris/README.rst

   -i INSTALLER_FILE, --install=INSTALLER_FILE
                         Install a game from a yml file -l, --list-games      List all games in database
+  -o, --installed       Only list installed games
-  -s, --list-steam      List Steam (Windows) games --reinstall           Reinstall game
+  -j, --json            Display the list of games in JSON format --list-steam-games    List available Steam games --list-steam-folders  List all known Steam library folders --reinstall           Reinstall game

 Additionally, you can pass a `lutris:` protocol link followed by a game